 Absences of Marte, Bumgarner could shake up NL

+Thames scored from first on a ball hit by Ryan Braun.
 The Pittsburgh Pirates and San Francisco Giants are both in last place, and that's not even their biggest problem at the moment.
-They will both have to overcome some significant adversity to contend for the postseason this year after losing two of the National League's top players this past week.

 Add your comments below